 Many said it could not be done.
 Forbis took the challenge to commit to the aggressive terms that Danske Bank mandated for building a “Baltic Single Instance” – one IT system for the Nordic bank’s until then separate operations in Estonia, Latvia and Lithuania – and taking it live within 24 months.

 “Forbis was the one that accepted the challenge under the conditions we required,” said Darius Jasinskis, Head of Baltic Business Development at Danske Bank.
 He oversaw the transformation programme for Danske Bank’s Baltic presence, which involved regional integration, alignment of services with a new focus on business customers only, and optimization of IT operations.
 “It was about the ability to deliver on a new value proposition, going from three banks, three systems and three organizations in the region, to one bank, one system and one organization,” Jasinskis said.

 Each Baltic country had quite different product offerings and approaches to IT governance, said Jelena Michailova, Deputy CEO at Forbis, which has been in the business of banking IT systems for more than 20 years.
 There were complex legacy systems and huge amounts of diverse data to deal with.
 “Both parties agreed that programme management office, preferably an independent one, with banking competencies should be introduces for successful programme implementation.
 That role was filled very well by EY Baltic” Michailova said.

 She said projects of this scope generally take five years of work or more.
 Doing it in just two years demanded careful planning and resource management – including a 30 percent increase in Forbis’s staff.
-It helped that the Forpost system was already in use in all the Baltic countries (including at Danske Bank in Lithuania), so there were no surprises in terms of local specifics.
+It helped that the Forpost system was already in use at Danske bank in Lithuania and Latvia, so there were no surprises in terms of local specifics.
 And the Forbis team’s experience with other international projects of this type would also prove to be invaluable.

 Three big milestones